LunarWatcher/VSConan/README.md

 Note that `.vscode/c_cpp_configurations` **need to exist** for this script to work.
 Create one or generate one using VS Code's template (`C/C++: Edit Configurations` from the command palette is one way to generate it)

+## Integration use

+It's not always desired to copy-paste the script.
+It also makes updates harder.

 # How does it work?

 As mentioned in the last part, it takes advantage of the `ycm` file.
 On my Windows 10 computer, the `ycm` generator generates something like this: